-As your building up your engineer’s toolbox (your plugin collection), you’re likely to end up with several different virtual guitar rigs.
+As you're building up your engineer’s toolbox (your plugin collection), you’re likely to end up with several different virtual guitar rigs.
 Often, this comes about because you’re after a few different tones.
 Maybe one has an exceptional clean tone while another is good for high gain tone.
 Maybe you’ve got one that interacts better with extended-range or down-tuned guitars.

 Whatever the case may be, one thing is for sure – recording professionals love to have variety.